All About Pakistan’s Largest and World’s Second Largest Salt Mine

 Explore the Beauty of Pakistan’s Largest Salt Mine in Khewra.
 Today we will discuss here everything about Pakistan’s Largest Salt Mine and the largest salt mine in the world which is Khewra, north of Pind Dadan Khan, Jhelum District, Punjab.

-Khewra mine is the Pakistan’s Largest Salt Mine and the world’s second largest salt mine.
-Discovered by the Alexander’s troops in 320 BC the Khewra mine started operating in Mughal era, but its main tunnel was developed in 1872 during British rule by Dr. H. Warth, a mining engineer.
+Khewra mine is Pakistan’s Largest Salt Mine and the world’s second largest salt mine.
+Discovered by Alexander’s troops in 320 BC the Khewra mine started operating in the Mughal era, but its main tunnel was developed in 1872 during British rule by Dr. H. Warth, a mining engineer.
 After the independence of Pakistan the Mineral Development Corporation of the country took over the mine and it’s become the largest source of salt in the country, producing more than 350,000 tons annually.

 The largest operating salt mine in the world is in Goderich, Ontario

 It is also a major tourist attraction in Pakistan that is nearly attracting up to 250,000 visitors a year which results in handsome revenue.

 To see the mine tourists are taken by train inside it.
 Inside the Khewra Salt Mine visitors see a number of beautifully constructed salt historical models including Badshahi mosque Minar-e-Pakistan, a Statue of Allama Muhammad Iqbal, Great Wall of China, Mall Road of Murree, the 75-meter-high (245 feet) Assembly Hall, Pul-Saraat, a salt bridge with no pillars over a 25-meters-deep brine pond, Sheesh Mahal, where salt crystals are light pink; and a cafe.
 There are a number of pools of salty water inside the mine as well.